 It was a beautiful Sunday morning.
-The sun was bright, not a cloud in the sky, and our family makes a Sunday visit to a local church for the second time.
+The sun was bright, not a cloud in the sky, and our family made a Sunday visit to a local church for the second time.

 He stood in the center of the aisle, blocking my way to the seat.
 He told me I deserved a hug and then squeezed me to himself, saying “Welcome to our church, I give everyone a hug.”